wzhang878/Study/README.md

 # Study

-Study is project to make crypo payment possibl in the learning space.
+Study is a project to make crypo payment possible in the learning space.